On Periodic Decompositions, One-sided Nonexpansive Directions and Nivat's Conjecture: Introduction and preliminaries

+\begin{corollary} Nivat's conjecture holds for low convex complexity configurations if and only if it holds for low convex complexity configurations $\eta \in \mathcal{A}^{\bb{Z}^2}$, with $\mathcal{A} \subset \bb{Z}$, such that \begin{enumerate}[(i)] \item Szabados's conjecture holds; \item $\ell \in \nexpl(\eta)$ if and only if the antiparallel oriented lines $-\pmb{\ell},\pmb{\ell} \in \nexpd(\eta)$. \end{enumerate} \end{corollary} \begin{proof} The idea is to argue that Conjecture~\ref{second_mainconj} holds if Nivat's conjecture holds for any low convex complexity configuration satisfying conditions (i) and (ii).

+Suppose Nivat's conjecture holds for any low convex complexity configuration satisfying conditions (i) and (ii).
+Let \(\vartheta \in \mathcal{A}^{\bb{Z}^2}\), with \(\mathcal{A} \subset \bb{Z}\), be a configuration and suppose \(\vartheta = \vartheta_1 +\cdots+\vartheta_m\) is a \(\bb{Z}\)-minimal periodic decomposition with order \(m \geq 2\).
+Since Conjecture~\ref{second_mainconj} holds for \(m = 2\) (see Theorem~\ref{main_theor_szabados}), we may assume \(m \geq 3\).
+Suppose, by induction hypothesis, that Conjecture~\ref{second_mainconj} holds for configurations with order $n \leq m-1$.
+To approach the inductive step, suppose, by contradiction, that \(\vartheta\) has low convex complexity.
+Hence, as by induction hypothesis all non-pe\-ri\-o\-dic configurations in $\overline{Orb\,(\vartheta)}$ have the same order $m$, Theorem~\ref{main_thm} implies that \begin{enumerate}[(i)] \item Szabados's conjecture holds; \item $\ell \in \nexpl(\vartheta)$ if and only if the antiparallel oriented lines $-\pmb{\ell},\pmb{\ell} \in \nexpd(\vartheta)$. \end{enumerate} Therefore, our initial assumption implies that \(\varphi\) is periodic, which is con\-tra\-dic\-tion.
+So the inductive step is done and Conjecture~\ref{second_mainconj} holds. \end{proof}

-The global strategy of the proof of Theorem \ref{main_theo} consists basically in showing in an inductive step the existence of a non-periodic accumulation point that is doubly periodic (which will be precisely defined in Section \ref{sec2}) on an unbounded region, and then in arguing that the boundary geometry of this region has a rigid structure.
+The global strategy for the proof of Theorem \ref{main_thm} consists basically in showing the existence of a non-periodic accumulation point that is fully periodic on an un\-bound\-ed region, and then in arguing that the boundary geometry of this region has a rigid structure (see Subsection \ref{subsec} for a detailed picture).

-The rest of the paper is organized as follows: in Section \ref{sec2}, we review key concepts and known results.
-In Section \ref{sec3}, we prove the main preliminary results and in Section \ref{sec4} we prove the main theorem.
+The rest of the paper is organized as follows: in Section~\ref{sec2}, we review key concepts and results.
+In Section~\ref{sec3}, we prove preliminary results and Theorem~\ref{secondary_thm} and, in Section~\ref{sec4}, we prove preliminary results and Theorem~\ref{main_thm}.